gofireflyio/aiac/README.md

 ## Description

-`aiac` is a command line tool to generate IaC (Infrastructure as Code) templates, configurations, utilities, queries and more via [OpenAI](https://openai.com/)'s API.
-The CLI allows you to ask the model to generate templates for different scenarios (e.g. "get terraform for AWS EC2").
-It will make the request, and store the resulting code to a file, or simply print it to standard output.
-By default, `aiac` uses the same model used by ChatGPT, but allows using different models.
+`aiac` is a command line tool to generate IaC (Infrastructure as Code) templates, configurations, utilities, queries and more via [LLM](https://en.wikipedia.org/wiki/Large_language_model) providers such as [OpenAI](https://openai.com/) and [Amazon Bedrock](https://aws.amazon.com/bedrock/).
+The CLI allows you to ask a model to generate templates for different scenarios (e.g. "get terraform for AWS EC2").
+It composes an appropriate request to the selected provider, and stores the resulting code to a file, and/or prints it to standard output.

+By default, `aiac` uses OpenAI with the same model used by ChatGPT, but different models and providers can be used.

 ## Use Cases and Example Prompts